vitran96/my-playbook/windows/README.md

   - turn on clipboard history
   - set default browser to FireFox
   - set dim screen time and lock time for on battery and plugged
-  - turn on microphone if exist
+  - turn off microphone if exist
   - turn on developer mode
-  - turn off xbox gamebar XBox button (maybe also windows hoykey)
+  - turn off xbox gamebar XBox button (maybe also the hoykey)
   - turn on receive update on MS products
   - turn on notify restart required on Win Update complete
   - turn on save Restartable app and turn them back on on sign in (is this bad??)